brnkath/project-4-group-8/README.md

 * 3002 columns
     - Individual word counts

+The data was imported into Spark for cleaning and initial analysis of the data.
+The data had no null values that needed to be addressed and in general wanted to keep all the word columns provided.
+In order to prepare the data for use in the models we removed the 'Email No.' column.

 ### OVERVIEW:

 Using supervised learning in order to predict whether an email is spam or not, using a binary classification model.